rgbussell/special_agent/README.md

 To eliminate the calls to openai I am rearchitecting the approach around using LangChain which does not have the openai connection through crewai.
 Tagging the branch prior to this change as 0.0.1

+# Driving focus on the materials supplied
+The LLM has an assignment pdf but does not seem to be using it to drive its responses.
+What I am trying to improve the focus on the relevant materials:
+* Improve the prompt to direct it towards the materials
+* Increase the retrieval count
+* Use similarity search with score
+* Inject the full text, not just summaries
+* Add a force-read prep step